BryggansBryggeri/bryggio/README.md

 ### The supervisor client

 Since we use the pub-sub pattern we could in principle have one executable for every client, and run them in separate processes.
-This would not be convenient however, so instead we have a special "Supervisor" client which is run as an executable.
+This would not be convenient however, so instead we have a special `Supervisor` client which is run as an executable.
 The supervisor is responsible for starting and monitoring all our basic clients, like sensors, actors and controllers.
 Via pub-sub messages we can also shut-down and start new clients during the brewing process.